 |GPS:||34.985, -101.702 Google Map · Climbing Area Map|

 |Shared By:||Jeremy Bauman on Aug 30, 2009 · Updates|

-|Admins:||Hank Caylor, Matt Richardson, LeeAB Brinckerhoff|
+|Admins:||Hank Caylor, mattm, Matt Richardson, LeeAB Brinckerhoff|

 Palo Duro Canyon is the second largest canyon in the country.
 At more than 800 feet deep and 120 miles long the canyon is a great place to escape the seemingly featureless landscape of the Texas panhandle.
-Landmarks such as the Lighthouse, Capitol Peak, Castle Peak, and Sorenson Point capture the imaginations of visitors and inspire the cherokee indians of old to come alive within the minds of tourists.
+Landmarks such as the Lighthouse, Capitol Peak, Castle Peak, and Sorenson Point capture the imaginations of visitors and inspire the Cherokee Indians of old to come alive within the minds of tourists.